-Despite its potential, leveraging response time for preference learning presents significant challenges.
-Psychological research has extensively studied the relationship between human choices and response times~\citep{clithero2018response,de2019overview} through complex models like Drift-Diffusion Models~\citep{ratcliff2008diffusion,krajbich2010visual} and Race Models~\citep{usher2001time,brown2008simplest}.
-While these models provide valuable insights into human behavior and align with neurobiological evidence~\citep{webb2019neural}, they rely on computationally intensive parameter estimation methods~\citep{ratcliff2002estimating,lerche2017many,alos2021time}, such as hierarchical Bayesian inference~\citep{wiecki2013hddm} and maximum likelihood estimation (MLE)~\citep{krajbich2010visual}, making them unsuitable for real-time interactive systems.
-Although faster estimators exist~\citep{wagenmakers2007ez,wagenmakers2008ez,grasman2009mean,fudenberg2020testing,berlinghieri2023measuring}, they are typically designed for parameter estimation for a single pair of options and do not aggregate data across multiple pairs.
-This limits their ability to leverage structures like linear utility functions, which are essential in preference learning with large option spaces~\citep{li2010contextual,sadigh2017active,fiez2019sequential,silva2022multi,deldjoo2024content}, and cognitive models for human multi-attribute decision-making~\citep{trueblood2014multiattribute,fisher2017attentional,yang2023dynamic}.
+Leveraging response times for preference learning presents notable challenges.
+Psychological research has extensively studied the relationship between human choices and response times~\citep{clithero2018response,de2019overview} using complex models like Drift-Diffusion Models~\citep{ratcliff2008diffusion} and Race Models~\citep{usher2001time,brown2008simplest}.
+While these models align with both behavioral and neurobiological evidence~\citep{webb2019neural}, they rely on computationally intensive methods, such as hierarchical Bayesian inference~\citep{wiecki2013hddm} and maximum likelihood estimation (MLE)~\citep{ratcliff2002estimating}, to estimate the underlying human utility functions from both human choices and response times, making them impractical for real-time interactive systems.
+Although faster estimators exist~\citep{wagenmakers2007ez,wagenmakers2008ez,grasman2009mean,fudenberg2020testing,berlinghieri2023measuring}, they typically estimate the utility functions for a single pair of options without aggregating data across multiple pairs.
+This limits their ability to leverage structures like linear utility functions, which are widely adopted both in preference learning with large option spaces~\citep{li2010contextual,sadigh2017active,fiez2019sequential,silva2022multi,deldjoo2024content} and in cognitive models for human multi-attribute decision-making~\citep{trueblood2014multiattribute,fisher2017attentional,yang2023dynamic}.

-To overcome these limitations, we adopt the difference-based EZ diffusion model~\citep{wagenmakers2007ez,berlinghieri2023measuring} with linear human utility functions and propose a computationally efficient utility estimator that incorporates both choices and response times.
-By leveraging the relationship among human utilities, choices, and response times, our estimator reformulates the estimation as a linear regression problem.
-This reformulation allows our estimator to aggregate information from all available pairs and be compatible with standard linear bandit algorithms~\citep{azizi2021fixed} for interactive learning.
-We compared our estimator to the traditional method, which relies solely on choices and logistic regression~\citep{azizi2021fixed,jun2021improved}.
-Our theoretical and empirical analyses show that for queries with strong preferences (``easy'' queries), choices alone provide limited information, while response times offer valuable additional insights into preference strength.
-Hence, \textbf{incorporating response times makes easy queries more useful}.